-\IEEEPARstart{G}{raph} learning aims to model graphs, one kind of noneuclidean data that is quite different from previous data structure in machine learning and exists widely in real scenarios, such as social network \cite{mcpherson2001birds,Leskovec2010Signed,Zhang2015Cosnet}, academic network \cite{tang2008arnetminer,dong2017metapath2vec,hu2020heterogeneous}, e-commerce networks \cite{JiliangTang2013SocialRA,WangHao2022HyperSoRecEH,JunfaLin2022GraphNN}, enterprise knowledge graphs \cite{cheng2020delinquent,yang2021financial,zhang2022heterogeneous}.
-It is essential to mine rich information contained in complex connections among nodes and the topological structure of graphs, which benefits a lot of tasks and applications on graphs.
+\IEEEPARstart{G}{raph} learning (GL) aims to model graphs, a type of non-Euclidean data that differs significantly from previous data structures in machine learning.
+Graphs are present in various real-world scenarios, such as social network \cite{Mcpherson2001Birds,Zhang2015Cosnet}, academic network \cite{Chiang2019Cluster,dong2017metapath2vec,Hu2020Heterogeneous}, e-commerce networks \cite{JiliangTang2013SocialRA,WangHao2022HyperSoRecEH}, enterprise knowledge graphs \cite{cheng2020delinquent,yang2021financial,zhang2022heterogeneous}.
+It is crucial to extract rich information from the complex connections between nodes and the topological structure of graphs.
+Graph learning benefits various tasks and applications involving graphs.

-What's more, traditional applications can also be transformed to graph data (i.e., computer vision \cite{Xu2017Scene,Chen2018Iterative,Sarlin2020Superglue}, language model \cite{Schlichtkrull2018Modeling,yasunaga2021qa,Phuc2022DB}, physics \cite{Chang2016Compositional,Chen2022Physics} and chemistry \cite{Coley2017Convolutional,Rong2020Self}).
-The underline assumption is that there exists a lot of potential connections among different entities that are not observed directly.
-This makes graph learning not only a way to deal with natural graph structure but also a mode of thinking about various kinds of problems.
+Additionally, graph data can be derived from traditional applications, such as computer vision \cite{Hu2018Relation,Sarlin2020Superglue}, language models \cite{yasunaga2021qa,Yao2018Graph}, and chemistry \cite{Schlichtkrull2018Modeling,Rong2020Self}.
+The potential assumption is that there are many latent connections among different entities that are not observed directly.
+Thus, graph learning is not only a way to deal with natural graph structures but also a way of thinking about various kinds of problems.

-Due to the promising future of graph learning, it appeals to a lot of attention in the world.
-Despite previous theoretical works on graphs that help people understand various characters on graphs and provide basic analysis frameworks.
-These works usually concentrate on small and simulated graphs, which limits their applications in real scenarios, especially when there exist complex relationships and structures on graphs.
+Owing to the auspicious future of graph learning, it has attracted a lot of interest worldwide.
+However, despite previous theoretical works on graphs that help people understand various characters on graphs and provide basic analysis frameworks, these works usually concentrate on small and simulated graphs \cite{Mcpherson2001Birds,Fouss2007Random,kuang2012symmetric}.
+This constrains their applications in real scenarios, especially when intricate relationships and structures prevail on graphs.